camunda/camunda/docs/src/reference/grpc.md

   int64 key = 1;
   // the type of the job (should match what was requested) string type = 2;
-  // a set of headers tying the job to a workflow instance/task instance JobHeaders jobHeaders = 3;
-  // a set of custom headers defined during modelling; returned as a serialized
-  // JSON document
-  string customHeaders = 4;
-  // the name of the worker which activated this job string worker = 5;
-  // the amount of retries left to this job (should always be positive) int32 retries = 6;
-  // when the job can be activated again, sent as a UNIX epoch timestamp int64 deadline = 7;
-  // JSON document, computed at activation time, consisting of all visible variables to
-  // the task scope
-  string payload = 8;
-}

-message JobHeaders {
   // the job's workflow instance key int64 workflowInstanceKey = 1;
   // the bpmn process ID of the job workflow definition